 Saffron, rose water, dried fruits, and traditional sweets like Gaz and Sohan are delicious gifts and an essential part of the bazaar experience.

-Copper repoussé work, painted ceramics, and delicate miniature paintings on bone or paper are typical works by local masters—ideal as a unique keepsake.
+Repoussé copperwork, painted ceramics, and fine miniature paintings on bone or paper are typical works of local masters - ideal as unique souvenirs.

 Parks & Gardens in Isfahan